JanWielemaker/openapi/README.md

      - Use the parameters to formulate a URL and optional request body for http_open/3.
      - Run the request
-     - Convert the returned document
-     - Type-check the returned document
+     - Type-check and return the returned answer

 In addition, there is  a  script   `swi-openapi`  that  wraps  the above library to create the  skeleton  server   and  client,  including  PlDoc